Bang Nam Chuet, Samut Sakhon

-Bang Nam Chuet (นาดี, [nāː dīː]) is a tambon (sub-district) of Mueang Samut Sakhon District, Samut Sakhon Province, a part of Bangkok Metropolitan Region.
+Bang Nam Chuet (นาดี, [nāː dīː]) is a subdistrict of Mueang Samut Sakhon district, Samut Sakhon province in central Thailand.
+As of 2024, it had a population of 15,694.
+Bang Nam Chuet lies south-southwest of Bangkok.

 Geography

 Its name "Bang Nam Chuet" (also spelled Bang Num Jeud) means "place of freshwater", owing the condition of the area.

-The general topography of the sub-district is a river basin.
+The general topography of the subdistrict is a river basin.
 There are many natural khlongs (canal) flowing through every village.
 The soil condition is depleted soil.
 Khlong Si Wa Ta Klom, Khlong Bang Nam Chuet, Khlong Thep Kanchana, Khlong Pathumanon, Khlong Khut Mai, Khlong Liap Tang Rotfai, Khlong Khok Krabue are the main water sources.

-The area surrounded by other sub-districts are all in Samut Sakhon Province, namely (from the north clockwise): Khae Rai in Krathum Baen District, Phanthai Norasing and Khok Krabue in its district, Bang Bon Tai in Bang Bon District and Samae Dam in Bang Khun Thian District of Bangkok are in the south, respectively.
+The area surrounded by other subdistricts are all in Samut Sakhon province, namely (from the north clockwise): Khae Rai in Krathum Baen district, Phanthai Norasing and Khok Krabue in its district, Bang Bon Tai in Bang Bon district and Samae Dam in Bang Khun Thian district of Bangkok are in the south, respectively.
 Bang Nam Chuet is a northeasternmost part in the province.